DyWA: Dynamics-adaptive World Action Model for Generalizable Non-prehensile Manipulation: Method

 \subsection{World Action Model}

+\paragraph{Definition.} A \emph{world action model} refers to a policy model that jointly predicts actions and forecasts the corresponding future states.
+Although the current action is not provided as an explicit input, the model exhibits world model characteristics by implicitly conditioning on the current policy action prediction.

-\paragraph{Observation and Goal Encoding.} Our model takes Observation and Goal Description as input, encoding different modalities using individual encoders.
-For the partial point cloud observation, we process it using a simplified PointNet++ \cite{qi2017pointnet++} to obtain $f_t^P$, striking a balance between efficiency and capacity.
+\paragraph{Observation and Goal Encoding.} Our model takes observation and goal description as input, encoding different modalities using individual encoders.
+For the partial point cloud observation, we process it using a simplified PointNet++ \cite{qi2017pointnet++} to obtain $\mathbf{f}_t^P$.
 The architectural details are provided in the supplementary material.
-For robot proprioception, we separately encode joint positions and velocities ($f_t^J$) and the end-effector pose ($f_t^E$) using shallow MLPs.
-For the Goal Description, instead of relying on the unknown task state $S_t$, we construct a visual goal representation by transforming the initial point cloud $P_0$ to the goal pose, yielding $P_G = G P_0$.
-This goal point cloud is then encoded using the same network as the observation point cloud encoder, ensuring consistency in feature extraction.
+For robot proprioception, we separately encode joint positions and velocities ($\mathbf{f}_t^J$) and the end-effector pose ($\mathbf{f}_t^E$) using shallow MLPs.
+For the Goal Description, instead of relying on the unknown task state $S_t$, we construct a visual goal representation by transforming the initial point cloud $P_0$ to the goal pose, yielding $P_G = \mathbf{G} P_0$.
+This goal point cloud is then encoded using the shared network with the observation point cloud encoder.

 \paragraph{State-based World Modeling.} We enforce the end-to-end model that jointly makes action decisions and predicts their outcomes, creating a synergistic learning process that, in turn, improves action learning.
-Specifically, the observation and goal embeddings are processed through MLPs to produce both the action $A_t$ and the next task state $S_{t+1}$, with supervision signals separately derived from the teacher policy and simulation outcomes.
+Specifically, the observation and goal embeddings are processed through MLPs to produce both the action $\mathbf{A}_t$ and the next task state $S_{t+1}$, with supervision signals separately derived from the teacher policy and simulation outcomes.
 Our object-centric world model represents the environment using task state $S_{t+1}$ instead of high-dimensional visual signals, enabling the policy to focus on task-relevant dynamics.
 To represent rotations, we adopt the 9D representation \cite{levinson2020analysis, lyuscissorbot}, and define the world model loss as:

-where $T_{t+1} \in \mathbb{R}^3$ and $\mathbf{R}_{t+1} \in SO(3)$ are the predicted translation and rotation, while $\hat{T}_{t+1} \in \mathbb{R}^3$ and $\hat{\mathbf{R}}_{t+1} \in SO(3)$ denote the ground-truth transformation obtained from simulation outcomes after action execution.
+where $\mathbf{T}_{t+1} \in \mathbb{R}^3$ and $\mathbf{R}_{t+1} \in SO(3)$ are the predicted translation and rotation, while $\hat{\mathbf{T}}_{t+1} \in \mathbb{R}^3$ and $\hat{\mathbf{R}}_{t+1} \in SO(3)$ denote the ground-truth transformation obtained from simulation outcomes after action execution.
 Additionally, we employ an imitation loss, defined as the L2 loss between the predicted action and the teacher action: